Blog / Advice / How to Manage Client Relationships for Long-Term Mutual Success

 How to Manage Client Relationships for Long-Term Mutual Success

-Yes, you’re in the Managed Services/IT business and keeping their technology humming is priority #1... but you’re also very much in the business of customer service, and the foundation of any successful customer service effort is an honest understanding and genuine interest in the customer’s business and their success.
+Say you’re in the Managed Services/IT business, so keeping technology humming is priority #1… but you’re also very much in the business of customer service, and the foundation of any successful customer service effort is an honest understanding and genuine interest in the customer’s business and their success.

 Are you genuinely interested in your customer’s success???

-When was the last time you talked to your customer about their business and not just their tech?
-Some MSPs rely on QBRs or renewals to prompt these conversations, but you need to establish a more continuous conversation around this topic.
-Leverage every interaction with your client as an opportunity to build and strengthen your relationship, from the first touch with sales, to their implementation, and at every onsite visit to ask a simple question: How’s business treating you?
+When was the last time you talked to your customer about their business and not just your product?
+Some small businesses rely on QBRs or renewals to prompt these conversations, but you need to establish a more continuous conversation around this topic.
+Leverage every interaction with your client as an opportunity to build and strengthen your relationship, from the first touch with sales, to their implementation, and at every visit to ask a simple question: How’s business treating you?

 Priorities can change in an instant, and they’re often different from stakeholder to stakeholder, so unless you’re regularly asking what people are focused on, you’ll always be reacting to needs rather than getting out in front of them.